antoan/bebop_autonomy_image/README.md

 1.  **`Dockerfile.new`**: A file that defines how to build a custom Docker image containing all the necessary software (ROS, the Bebop driver, `rosbridge_server`, and all dependencies).
 2.  **`launch.sh`**: A script on your host machine that automates the process of building the image (if needed) and running the container with a user-friendly `tmux` interface.
+### Project Structure: Overriding Launch Files

+This project uses a specific structure to manage custom configurations for the `bebop_autonomy` package without modifying the original source code.
+The `main.launch` file is sourced from an adjacent ROS workspace located at `../bebop_autonomy`.

+- **`Dockerfile.new`:** During the Docker build process, the `main.launch` file from `../bebop_autonomy/bebop_driver/launch/` is copied into the container, overwriting the default file from the cloned repository.

+This allows you to add or modify nodes (like the `web_video_server`) in a central location without altering this project's repository.

 ### 1. The Dockerfile (`Dockerfile.new`)

 This file is the blueprint for our environment.
 When built, it creates a self-contained image that includes: